cliffsun/cliffsun/README.md

 <h2>Glad you're here!</h2>
-<p> I'm a freshman undergraduate researcher at the University of Illinois Urbana-Champaign, majoring in Physics and Mathematics with a minor in Computer Science. </p>
+I'm a freshman undergraduate researcher at the University of Illinois Urbana-Champaign, majoring in Physics and Mathematics with a minor in Computer Science.
 <br>
-<p> My research is focused on Experimental Condensed Matter where I closely collaborate with Professor Alexey Bezryadin.
-Our current investigations are centered around understanding the electrodynamical behavior of Superconducting Quantum Inteference Devices (aka SQUIDs).
-Broadly speaking, my research has applications in Quantum Computing, Cosmology, & Medicine. </p>
+Currently, my research in Condensed Matter Physics is focused on exploring the complex dynamics of Quantum Bits (or "Qubits") where I directly collaborate with Professor Alexey Bezryadin and deploy a computational approach to these problems.